 St John didn’t relinquish his English mission and soon returned to work among the plague victims of London.
 But again, in 1604 he was once more arrested and extradited; a pattern that was to be repeated four times over the following years.
 During one of his rearrests, he was imprisoned for several months at the Gatehouse Prison in London.

 On St John’s final return to England, he was captured as he prepared to say Mass and taken, in his vestments, to Newgate Prison, London.
 St John was found guilty of, “being a Catholic Priest and ministering Priestly duties”.
-He was sentenced to hanging, drawing and quartering (cutting of his body into four parts).
+He was sentenced to hanging, drawing and quartering (cutting up of his body into four parts).

 During St John’s hanging, although it was normal practice to disembowel (“drawing”) while still alive, because of his popularity among the gathered crowd, the gruesome act was omitted and rather than the usual shouts of “Long live the King” (King James), the crowd fell silent.